-However, there is a lack of clarity about what this insurance exactly is and the level of cover required.
-Furthermore, the majority of EU citizens living in the UK have never heard of it because of a lack of communication and information from the UK government.
-As a consequence, many of EU nationals in the UK are currently being refused permanent residency due to not having had comprehensive sickness insurance prior to their application.
+The problem is that the majority of EU citizens living in the UK have never heard of it because of a lack of communication and information from the UK government.
+As a consequence, many EU nationals in the UK are currently being refused permanent residency due to not having had comprehensive sickness insurance prior to their application.

-However, with Brexit, requirements are changing and proof of CSI will no longer be required in order to be granted settled status (which will replace the current permanent residence status for EU nationals after Brexit) but there are still some points of confusion.
+With Brexit, requirements are changing and proof of CSI will no longer be required in order to be granted settled status (which will replace the current permanent residence status for EU nationals after Brexit).
+However, as we will see later in this article, there are still some grey areas and in some cases, CSI might still be needed.
 This article aims to answer most questions you may be asking yourself about comprehensive sickness insurance.

 What is comprehensive sickness insurance?

 The British government published a document intended for the Home Office staff in charge of accepting or refusing applications.

 In this document, comprehensive sickness insurance is defined as “any form of insurance that will cover the costs of the majority of medical treatment [an EEA national or their family member] may receive in the UK.”

 There is clarity in what the CSI does not include:

 “Cash back health schemes such as dental, optical, prescription charges, travel insurance policies and access to the UK’s NHS.”

 Therefore, it is important to know that the UK’s National Health Service does not count as comprehensive sickness insurance.